 Will there be improvements made to green spaces and recreational opportunities, or new spaces?

 Yes!
 This is already happening.
 Part of our work is to increase safe places to play and gather throughout the Tree Streets Neighborhood.
-As many people know, there is a new sledding hill and soccer field on Bartlett Street at Mike McGraw Park.
+There is a new sledding hill and soccer field on Bartlett Street at Mike McGraw Park.
 There are also sitting areas, trails, and an orchard there.
-We are also installing public art around the neighborhood including in vacant lots.
-Soon we will start on work that will improve Kennedy Park, including new sitting areas, wheelchair charging stations, and game tables.
+New public art has been installed around the neighborhood including in vacant lots, McGraw Park and Kennedy Park.
+Kennedy Park is under construction which will create a new gateway to the park along Pine Street.
+New sitting areas, wheelchair charging stations, sculptures, a drinking fountain and game tables have been added to the park.

 Can people access funds from the Choice Initiative for their own housing renovations/improvements or ideas they want to build in the community?